beingnoble03/vibe-semicolon/README.md

  - Friends-only section- where students can look for friends sharing common interests, and not just dating partners.

 > Deployed on Heroku: [Vibe | Heroku](https://vibe-semicolon.herokuapp.com/)

- Due to shortage of time we were not able to implement Postgresql.

- ### Impleting the Postgresql soon.